sirtaj786/sirtaj786/README.md

 A passionate Developer 💻, with good attention to detail and with the ability to write efficient code using MERN Stack.
 A learner who's always willing to learn and work across technologies and leverage them to solve real-life problems.
+Now, I am currently looking forward to a position where I can utilize my skills and grow with the growth of the company.

 - 🌱 I’m currently learning **MERN** Stack